 The Company manages its tax affairs based on five core principles:

-The fundamental principle underlying all the tax decisions within the Company is that of paying the right amount of tax in the right place at the right time.
-This is mandated at a global level by the Board of Management of our ultimate parent company, Volkswagen AG.
-It involves disclosing all relevant facts and circumstances to the tax authorities and claiming reliefs and incentives where these are made available by tax legislation.
+The fundamental principle underlying all the tax decisions within the Company is that of seeking to pay the right amount of tax in the right place at the right time.
+This is mandated at a global level by the Board of Management of our parent company, Volkswagen AG.
+The aim is to disclose all relevant facts and circumstances to the tax authorities and to claim reliefs and incentives where these are made available by tax legislation.

 2. Open and transparent approach to engaging with Her Majesty’s Revenue & Customs (“HMRC”)